 CGS units in mechanics

-1 s.
 In the table below, we have listed some CGS units with special names and their conversion factors to the MKS units.

 CGS units in electromagnetism

 The conversion factors of electromagnetic units in the CGS and International System of Units are more complicated.
 This is because of the differences in the expressing physical laws of electromagnetism.
 Moreover, there are a few different CGS subsystems.
-For example, the factor

-in the electromagnetic CGS (EMU – electrodynamic unit) system,
+in the electromagnetic CGS (EMU – electrodynamic unit) system; and

-1in the Gaussian CGS system.
+in the Gaussian CGS system.

 You can see that some CGS subsystems can simplify physical formulas.
 That's why it is so popular in many areas where there are a lot of theoretical calculations involving electromagnetism equations.
 In this CGS system of units converter, you can find relations between electromagnetic units of the International System of Units and the Gaussian CGS system.
 We have listed these with special names in the table below.